Frequently Asked Questions

 Whether Central Table or Local Table bargaining is used will depend upon mutual agreement with the employer and the union.
 Factors that would influence which type of bargaining is to be used are:

 - Whether the employer is a private group or a public organization

 21. Why do some occupational groups get a higher increase than other groups?

 It is simply supply and demand.
-When the employer has job vacancies that are continually hard to fill, they may choose to compensate these positions above a general increase as an incentive to attract people to these positions or keep them in positions (referred to as recruitment and retention).
+When an employer has job vacancies that are continually hard to fill, they may choose to compensate these positions above a general increase as an incentive to attract people to these positions or keep them in positions (referred to as recruitment and retention).

-22. Why can’t I find out more about our proposals and the employers counter proposals during negotiations?
+22. Why can’t I find out more about our proposals and the employers’ counter-proposals during negotiations?

 Also, members should know that even Executive members not on the negotiating committee do not get extra information about negotiations.
 Negotiators have to sign confidentiality agreements – updates are provided as soon as possible.
 This usually occurs when it is time to vote.

 23. If we are negotiating a new contract, do I still have a valid contract?

 Yes.
 You are covered under the existing contract until a new one is signed.